google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/lesson4/content.md

 In Chinese, both Latin and full-width punctuations are used, but in Hong Kong and Taiwan with Traditional Chinese, commas are placed in the middle of the letter height.
 Latin punctuation and full-width punctuations are all used in a different meaning and purpose.

 In Korean, the default punctuation is Latin, and no full-width punctuations.
 Only for brackets, the full-width punctuations are allowed but in limited special scenes.
 For example, when noting bibliography and references, both 「」and『』are being used from full-width punctuation.
 However, commas and periods are strictly Latin (shape-wise), and full-width punctuations are never used in that position.
-And for the wordspaces and Latin punctuations, most Korean fonts have a Korean version of it with a better size and baseline, because using Latin punctuation as it is does not fit with Hangeul well; they are too low or too small.
+And for the wordspaces and Latin punctuations, most Korean fonts have a Korean version of it with a better size and baseline, because using Latin punctuation as it is does not fit with Hangeul well; they are not aligned well.

 [IMAGE: Comparison of Latin and CJK punctuations]